Folates in current

 cancer treatment

-Since the conversion of current folate-based drugs to the active metabolite occurs through multiple steps, treatment with a direct-acting metabolite can probably offer significant clinical advantages.
+Treatment for many forms of cancer is based on a combination of chemotherapy and adjuvant drugs.
+Current folate-based drugs are metabolized in the body and stepwise converted into the active metabolite [6R]-MTHF.
+Since the conversion of current folate-based drugs to the active metabolite occurs through multiple steps, treatment with a direct-acting metabolite can probably offer significant clinical advantages by bypassing the need for conversion.
 However, such a drug is not yet available on the market.

 Arfolitixorin is being developed as a next-generation folate drug and is direct-acting, which means no conversion is required.
-Arfoltixorin is designed to deliver substantially higher concentrations of the active metabolite to tumor cells than existing drugs.
+Arfolitixorin is designed to deliver substantially higher concentrations of the active metabolite to tumor cells than existing drugs.
 This could potentially result in more effective cancer treatment and thereby benefit a greater number of patients.

 Last updated: